i2p/i2p.www/i2p2www/blog/2014/01/21/Syndie-1.105b-Release.rst

 - Use DataHelper.loadProps() to deserialize properties UTF-8-safely
 - Add script for the hsqldb database manager tool
 - More code refactoring
-- {% trans %}New translations{% endtrans %}: Polish, Portuguese, Romainian
+- {% trans %}New translations{% endtrans %}: Polish, Portuguese, Romanian
 - {% trans %}Translation updates{% endtrans %}